salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 The corresponding script for this step is `pre_processing_2.ipynb`.

 To perform retrieval analysis, where an exact match between data and model is favorable, pre-processing the model is therefore necessary.
 This is to account for the fact that SysRem typically alters the planet signal, resulting in a planetary spectrum that deviates significantly from the model ([Gibson+ 2022](https://academic.oup.com/mnras/article/512/3/4618/6510825)).
-Hence, pre-processing the model aims to mimic this SysRem effect in the model spectrum.
+Pre-processing the model aims to mimic this SysRem effect in the model spectrum.
 After pre-processing, the script will perform retrieval analysis using a simple grid search to find the best-fit orbital and systemic velocity (which in this case is $V_{rest}$).

 ## Additional Analysis